 Norris Geyser Basin Trails

 Visitors using wheelchairs can see the steam and colors of Porcelain Basin from the Norris Museum.
 Emerald Pool, Steamboat and Echinus geysers are nearby and are accessible with assistance.
-Wheelchair travel into Porcelain and Back basins is difficult due to stairs, steep inclines, and uneven ground.
+Wheelchair travel into Porcelain and Back basins is difficult due to stairs, steep inclines, uneven ground, and changes in trail surface.
 Visitors using manual wheelchairs may require assistance; motorized wheelchairs may not have enough power.
 Consult the area trail guide or ask a ranger to recommend routes.